Complete Guide: Installing Manjaro with Secure Boot Enabled

 • root=UUID= is the UUID of your LUKS container

-• cryptdevice=UUID= is the UUID of physical partition hosting your container
+• cryptdevice=UUID= is the UUID of the physical partition hosting your container

 Default